If you’ve landed here hoping for a quick answer to what sounds like a simple question, we’re going to disappoint you.

 Costs begin to fall as the season gets cooler and the photographers leave, so later in the season is a great time for budget travelers.

 Just as in springtime, because many hotels and hostels close, demand for available beds can be high, so consider booking ahead.

-What to See and Do in Patagonia in Fall
+What To See & Do In Patagonia In Fall

 Late March and April is the best time for fall colors in Patagonia.
 You can spend day after day immersed in the beauty of the region and never take the same shot twice.

-Enjoy the Quieter Hiking Trails of Torres del Paine & El Chalten
+Enjoy The Quieter Hiking Trails Of Torres Del Paine & Fitz Roy

 Most of the hiking trails remain passable for much of the Patagonian fall.
 With visitor numbers much lower than during the summer months, now is a fabulous time for taking to the mountains.

 Just keep an eye on the light if you plan any long hikes as the daylight hours are falling quickly, especially later in the season in the deep south.